 A game review during a lesson is very different from a review that takes place during a chess tournament, with emotions at their highest.
 Post-game review at scholastic tournaments is what I will focus on here.

 My Best Advice

 This post is intended to give advice for inexperienced coaches (and parents serving as coaches).
 The most important tip I can give?
-Know your students!
+Know your student!
 Everyone deals with winning, losing, and tournament pressure differently.
-Adjust accordingly … or your students will tune you out.
+Adjust accordingly…or your child will tune you out.

 A Common Scenario

 Your student just finished their tournament game and is back in the team room to review it.
 How can they get the most out of the review and take those lessons into future contests?

 Sometimes a student will do just about anything to avoid reviewing a particular game.
 This is likely because they are ashamed of one or more mistakes they made and are worried about their parent or coach’s reaction — especially if they have repeated a previous mistake.
 It is YOUR JOB to reduce this pressure and reassure them.

 Earlier I said my best tip was to know your students.
 My next-best advice might well be: know their parents!

 I often tell my students that no matter what mistakes you made in your game, I have made those same mistakes myself!
 And it’s true.

 You can always find something positive to say about a student’s game, and you can always find something for them to improve next time.
 You have to read their emotions to get a feel for how you should conduct the game review.